ciena-frost/ciena-frost.github.io/README.md

 # Frost Guide

-# Moved to https://bitbucket.ciena.com/projects/BP_FROST/repos/frost-guide/browse .
+# This branch is outdated.
+The repo has been moved to the internal bitbucket site.
 Keeping only for gh-pages branch

 ## Development Environment